Maulorian/-Maulorian.github.io/index.md

 - The second challenge I faced was actually uploading the video, because Youtube's API requires you to verify your "application" in order to put your video in public, otherwise it remains locked in private.
 Also, Youtube has a video upload limit that only allows you to upload about a dozen videos per day.
 To solve this problem, I used Selenium to automate the upload through the browser itself.
 This solution allowed me to upload 50 videos per day.

-For this project, I faced many challenges and had to think about a lot of programming solutions, but now I feel like I can, and will, automate anything =D
+For this project, I faced many challenges and had to think about a lot of different solutions.

 ![](league.png)